aiidateam/aiida-core/docs/source/verdi/verdi_user_guide.rst

       --help  Show this message and exit.

     Commands:
-      call-root  Show the root process of the call stack for the given... kill       Kill running processes.
+      call-root  Show the root process of the call stack for PROCESSES. kill       Kill running processes.
       list       Show a list of processes that are still running. pause      Pause running processes.